GladysAssistant/v4-website/docs/integrations/bluetooth.md

 ### A "leaving home" scene

-To manage the departure of the user from the house, we recommend you make a scene executed periodically, which will check if your NUT keychain has been detected recently at home.
+To manage leaving the house, I recommend making a periodically executed scene that will check whether your NUT keyring has recently been detected at home, or not.

-If Gladys detects the device's presence, it won't do anything.
+If yes, Gladys will do nothing.
 If not, Gladys will mark the user as absent.

 The scene should look like this: